 Posts by Anne:

-Photographs, scrapbooks, family records, newspapers… how do you protect your memories?
-This is the time of year to make sure your treasures will last to tell your family’s personal history.
+Photographs, scrapbooks, family records, newspapers… how do you protect your precious family treasures?
+This is the time of year to make sure your archives will last to tell your family’s personal history.

 Disaster could strike anytime–we’ve heard tragic stories of family keepsakes lost due to a busted water heater–so act now to protect your precious things.